nikunj-phutela/digital-twin-contoso-healthcare/README.md

 #### Deployment script:
 Instructions for running the script, and manual description of the automated steps within the script, are found in [*How-to: Create an Azure Digital Twins instance*](https://docs.microsoft.com/azure/digital-twins/how-to-set-up-instance).

+#### Deploying the sensors:
+Instructions for deploying the sensors, and manual description of the steps to be performed, are found in [*Remotely Monitor and Control Devices with Azure IoT*](https://microsoftlearning.github.io/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.html#simplified-lab-conditions)

 #### Visualisation in a webapp:
 # web-apps-node-iot-hub-data-visualization